KwiatQIM/Flask-App/README.md

    Click the drop down for interpreter and click show all.
 Click the + button, and add a new existing interpreter using the path:
    _C:\path\to\local\repo\src\venv\Scripts\python.exe_

-## Note
-- The *main* branch of this repository is for use on the server and might not work perfectly on all IDEs.
-To run this application from an IDE, use the *development* branch

 ## Troubleshooting

 - *'py' is not recognized*.